This content is confirmed accurate as of March 25, 2020.

 COVID-19 has arrived in the countries where AJWS works—threatening the lives and livelihoods of some of the world’s most vulnerable people.
 There are now confirmed cases of COVID-19 in every single country that we serve, and though the official count is in the hundreds, there are likely thousands more unconfirmed cases due to lack of testing.

 This pandemic will have grave effects all over the world.
-Preparing to take shelter and distance ourselves physically from others has been challenging everywhere; but it’s nearly impossible in the developing world.
-In countries with limited medical infrastructure and high economic insecurity, the effects of this crisis will be disastrous.
+Preparing to take shelter and distance ourselves physically from others has been challenging everywhere; but it’s nearly impossible in countries with limited medical infrastructure and high economic insecurity.
+The effects of this crisis will be disastrous.

 We know from experience that the most vulnerable communities, both at home and abroad, will face the worst of this pandemic.
 Those already teetering on the edge will be hit hard, unable to stock up on essentials or effectively distance themselves from others.
 Our grantees also anticipate that repressive governments around the world will seize this opportunity to consolidate power, spread misinformation, discriminate against marginalized groups, and do next to nothing to support those who lose their livelihoods as a result of this crisis.